 Nothing Compares arrives in UK cinemas on October 7th, 2022.

-But what had led to this uncomfortable moment on live TV?
-And why did an American audience and press who idolised her just months before suddenly paint her as a villain and public enemy?
+But what had led to this uncomfortable moment on live TV, and why did an American audience and press who idolised her just months before suddenly paint her as a villain and public enemy?
 The answer lies in two events leading up to that 1992 performance.
-The first was Sińead’s open criticism of the Gulf War and her refusal to go on stage if the National Anthem was played before a concert, leading to calls from a bunch of flag-waving nationalists for her to “get out” of the United States.
-However, it was the second event that would truly upset a nation built on religious control and evangelical ideology.
+The first was Sińead’s open criticism of the Gulf War and her refusal to go on stage if the National Anthem was played before a concert, leading to calls from many flag-waving nationalists for her to “get out” of the United States.
+However, the second event would truly upset a nation built on religious control and evangelical ideology.

 Nothing Compares 2 U (1990)